Dutasteride for Women’s Hair Loss: Side Effects and Reviews

 Is Dutasteride more effective than Finasteride for women?

-Dutasteride is more potent as it blocks more enzymes responsible for DHT production.
+Dutasteride is more potent because it inhibits more of the enzymes responsible for DHT production.
 However, Finasteride may have fewer side effects, making it a better option for some women.
 Dr. Kopelman can recommend the right choice based on individual needs.

 What are the side effects of Dutasteride in females?